Showing 51–60 of 71 results

 Hasto's Verdict and Legal Loopholes: A New Chapter in the Hunt for Harun Masiku

-The Hasto Kristiyanto case highlights the importance of judicial judicial activism to uncover material truth and not be fixated on formalities.
+The Hasto Kristiyanto case highlights the importance of judicial activism of judges to uncover material truth and not be fixated on formalities.
 Punishment must be proportional to the impact of the crime, especially k...

 Opinion